-“participation value” has the meaning given by regulation 11C(3).
+participation value has the meaning given by regulation 11C(3).

 (2) This regulation provides for an exception to the requirement under section 11D(4) that notice be given to the Minister of a variation or proposed variation of arrangements previously notified.